Healthcare in Afghanistan

 Healthcare in Afghanistan is slowly improving after it was almost non-existent due to the decades of war.
 Currently, there are over 3,000 health facilities found throughout Afghanistan.
 More than 17,000 health posts have been established in the country, including the first neurosurgery hospital.
 Latest reports say 38,000 Afghan women work as midwives.
-Despite the improvements made in the last two decades, Afghanistan's healthcare system remains poor when compared with any of its neighboring countries.
+From 2001 to 2021, Afghanistan experienced improvements in healthcare, with life expectancy increasing from 56 to 64 years and the maternal mortality rate reducing by 50%.
+89% of residents living in cities have access to clean water in 2021, up from 16% in 2001.
+Despite these improvements, Afghanistan's healthcare system remains poor when compared with its neighboring countries.

 Hospitals

-There are over 100 government-run and private or internationally-administered hospitals in Afghanistan.
-The most advanced medical treatments are available in Kabul followed by in Kandahar, Herat and Mazar-i-Sharif.
+There are over 100 government-run and private or internationally administered hospitals in Afghanistan.
+The most advanced medical treatments are available in Kabul followed by in Kandahar, Herat, Mazar-i-Sharif and in other major cities.
 The French Medical Institute for Children and Indira Gandhi Children's Hospital in Kabul are the leading children's hospitals in the country.
-The Daoud Khan Military Hospital, Jamhuriat Hospital and Jinnah Hospital are some of the major hospitals in the Kabul area.
+The Afghan-Japan Hospital, Daoud Khan Hospital, Jamhuriat Hospital, Jinnah Hospital, and Rahmat Hospital are some of the major hospitals in the Kabul area.
 The 350-bed Aino Mina Hospital and the 50-bed Mohmand Hospital in Kandahar are two of the most modern hospitals in the southern part of the country.
-In spite of all this, many of the wealthy Afghans still travel to Pakistan, India, Iran, Turkey and other countries for more advanced medical treatment.
+Many of the wealthy Afghans travel to India, Iran, Kazakhstan, Pakistan, Turkey, Turkmenistan, United Arab Emirates, Uzbekistan, and other countries for more advanced medical treatment.

-Maiwand Teaching Hospital was established in the 1960s, designed to treat between 300-400 patients a day, but in 2019 there are often 1,000 patients in a day.
+Maiwand Teaching Hospital was established in the 1960s, designed to treat between 300 and 400 patients a day, but in 2019 there are often 1,000 patients in a day.

+In November 2024 the Afghan ministry of health announced the construction of 318 hospitals.